malteschilling/ddrl_hexapod/README.md

 ## Setup Conditions

 * Tested with `Ubuntu 16.04.6 LTS` and `Docker 19.03.5 build 633a0ea838`
+* All commands are executed in Linux BASH
 * We assume a folder `${HOME}/training` on the host machine which can be mounted into the Docker container.
 * Training on the 0.10 m elevated terrain is preconfigured.
 We refere to `Hints->Training` if one wants to setup training on another terrain.